tconfrey/BrainTool/_posts/2024-08-15-BrainTool-PKM-Bill_of_Rights.md

 BrainTool offers a one-time purchase in addition to recurring supporter subscriptions.

 ## **Tool Maker Aspirations**
-In addition to these basic rights tool makers should commit to the following aspirations
+In addition to these basic rights tool makers should commit to the following aspirations:

-**a) Tools should solve a real world day to day problems.**<br/>
+**a) Tools should solve real world day to day problems.**<br/>
 BrainTool solves your biggest browser headaches: the "too-many-tabs problem" and the "how do I save and re-find my stuff problem".<br/>
 **b) Tools should be easy, pleasing and fun to use.**<br/>
 Easier said than done, but always aspirational!<br/>